needle-mirror/com.unity.recorder/Documentation~/RecorderWindowRecordingProperties.md

 ## Starting a recording

 When you use the Recorder window, you must always start the recording manually.
-When you start a recording, the Unity Recorder activates Play mode (if it is not already active) and starts to capture Play-mode data using all active Recorders.
+When you start a recording, the Unity Recorder activates Play mode (if it is not already active) and starts to capture Play mode data using all active Recorders.

 To start recording, you can do any of the following:
   - In the Recorder window, select the Record button or the **START RECORDING** button.